Nica Family Support

 5. La Prensa (Feb 9, 2023).
 Estos son los 38 presos que el regimen no libero.
 Downloaded 2/20/23 from https://www.laprensani.com/2023/02/09/derecho-humano-ni/3104336-estos-son-los-39-presos-politicos-que-el-regimen-no-libero

-Families supplement food and other necessities for their imprisoned loved ones and they lose income during the imprisonment.
-Nica Family Support identifies families in need of financial help while their loved one is held.
-Currently, we send $50 a month to each family on our roster, but we want to increase that to $100.
-That does not cove
+Families of Nicaraguan prisoners of conscience supplement food and other necessities for their imprisoned loved ones and they lose income during the imprisonment.
+Nica Family Support identifies and helps Nicaraguan families in need.
+Our program these days is to help families of prisoners financially while their loved one is held.
+Curren

 Anything you donate to Nica Family Support will go 100% to Nicaraguan families with financial need to support their loved ones imprisoned for their political beliefs.
 We work with an established team in Nicaragua and the US.
-A specific donor has agreed to cover all administrative costs, which are minimal.
+A donor has agreed to cover all administrative costs, which are minimal.
 Your money goes to the families.

 References